 Last summer I posted an unscientific breakdown of the spending of our three teenagers.
-Like I said then, I’m sure there has been some study or report that captures this data, but why look further that our personal capital account.
+Like I said then, I’m sure there has been some study or report that captures this data, but why look further than our personal capital account.

-Well I’m back with an update, and I armed with a bit more data.
+Well, I’m back with an update, and I armed with a bit more data.
 My twin son and daughter have been working part-time for over six months, sharing a car for close to a year, and are navigating their senior year in high school.

 They have been juggling college applications, scholarships, and keeping up an active social life.
 They both just returned from a three-day senior trip.

 Now I don’t want to neglect my youngest son, but at fourteen he doesn’t have a regular income, so I leave him out for now.
 Although he is working on his side hustle to raise some money for the new Nintendo Switch console he has his sights set on.